City Gallery Wellington Te Whare Toi

 The art scene is thriving in Wellington with a close-knit group of dealer galleries providing contemporary art for sale.

-The heritage and history of a place helps ground us as we look to the future.
-Te Whanganui a Tara has a wealth of institutions dedicated to preserving and presenting the history of the city, region, and country.
+Travel back in time when visiting Wellington, with a wealth of institutions dedicated to preserving and presenting the history of the city, region, and country.

-Experience the stories of Wellington and its people.
-From maritime history, early Māori settlement, and the city’s evolution since becoming the capital in 1865.
+Wellington Museum tells the stories of our people.
+From maritime history, Māori and European settlement, and the evolution as the capital.

 There are a tight group of fashion designers and stores in the city.
 Ingenuity and inventiveness are words often associated with them.
 Co-founder of local label twenty-seven names, Anjali Burnett, knows many of them as both a colleague and a customer.